The logarithmic law of random determinant: Appendix B

 \section{Appendix B}

-In this Appendix we state the proof of Proposition \ref{pro.1.2}.
-We use the idea in \cite{NV}.
-First, we need the following lemma derived from Theorem 4.1 in \cite{GT}.
-Let $s_n(W_n) \leq s_{n-1}(W_n)\leq\cdots\leq s_1(W_n)$ be the ordered singular values of an $n\times n$ matrix $W_n$. \begin{lem} Under the assumptions of Theorem \ref{thm.1.1}, there exist some positive constants $c,C,L$ such that
+{B.\arabic{equation}} In this appendix, we state the proof of Proposition~\ref{pro.1.2}.
+We use the idea in Nguyen and Vu \cite{NV}.
+First, we need the following lemma derived from Theorem~4.1 in G{\"o}tze and Tikhomirov \cite{GT}.
+Let $s_n(W_n) \leq s_{n-1}(W_n)\leq \cdots\leq s_1(W_n)$ be the ordered singular values of an $n\times n$ matrix $W_n$.